Volvo XC90 SUV - Engines, drive & performance

 Volvo XC90 diesel engine

 The 232bhp B5 diesel engine was expected to account for around three-quarters of all new XC90 sales when it launched.
 As we’ve come to expect from Volvo diesels, it’s a smooth and quiet performer capable of getting the XC90 up to speed with relative ease.
-This makes it our pick of the range for high-mileage drivers, even if the B6 petrol's extra power makes it a bit more fun to drive.
-Though the B6 is more powerful, the diesel XC90 often feels the more urgent because of its superior pulling power.
+This makes it our pick of the range for high-mileage drivers, even if the B5 (P) petrol's extra power makes it a bit more fun to drive.
+Though the B5 (P) is more powerful, the diesel XC90 often feels the more urgent because of its superior pulling power.

-The 2.0-litre B5 (P) petrol packs a 247bhp punch, getting the XC90 from 0-62mph in 7.3 seconds.
+The 2.0-litre B5 (P) petrol packs a 247bhp punch, getting the XC90 from 0-62mph in 7.7 seconds.
 That's almost identical to the B5 diesel, which has less power but considerably more torque.
+It takes 7.6 seconds, thanks to its impressive 480Nm of pulling power.

-The 296bhp B6 is impressively economical for a powerful petrol engine but it’s still not as economical as the B5 diesel – not to mention being more expensive to buy in the first place.
-The engine is punchy and provides a strong turn of speed, taking it from 0-62mph in 6.4 seconds, but the strange, whiny noise it makes puts you off using all of its performance.
-The petrol is therefore hard to recommend unless you really want the livelier performance and can live with the higher fuel bills.
+The 296bhp B6 was impressively economical for a powerful petrol engine but it’s still not as economical as the B5 diesel – not to mention being more expensive to buy in the first place.
+The engine is punchy and provides a strong turn of speed, taking it from 0-62mph in 6.4 seconds, but the strange, whiny noise from under the bonnet can put you off using all of its performance.

 All the engines are incredibly quiet until you accelerate hard – and even then the diesel sounds reasonably cultured rather than rattly.
 The petrol is similarly smooth and quiet, but the four-cylinder whine sounds unusual in a car this size.
 At the moment, the petrol and diesel XC90s available in the UK are four-wheel-drive only.